 When it comes to casters, the term “ergonomic” is important.
 An ergonomic caster is one that improves your employees’ efficiency in their working environment by reducing the amount of force required to start a load moving, reducing friction, and scrubbing against the floor, and even reducing shock.
 They not only make your employees’ jobs far less physical, but they also reduce the risk of overexertion injury – the single most common workplace injury in the US today.

 Caster maintenance can take time away from production by creating unnecessary downtime.
-Maintenance-free casters must still be inspected from time to time for safely reasons, but thanks to their precision sealed ball bearings and unparalleled design and quality, they do not require greasing or lubrication.
+Maintenance-free casters must still be inspected from time to time for safety reasons, but thanks to their precision sealed ball bearings and unparalleled design and quality, they do not require greasing or lubrication.
 This can save you a great deal of time and drastically reduce downtime.
 Even just a few extra hours of production each month can improve your revenue.